 Street artist and muralist Ken Dushane III, AKA Phybr, moved from the Detroit art scene to Toledo a few years ago and brought his passion for design, color theory, and bold illustrations with him.
 Known for bold murals and cosmic imagery, made possible through exceptional airbrush and spray paint techniques, Phybr has become a local

 Gain a new perspective on the Toledo Museum of Art’s Georgia and David K. Welles Sculpture Garden during Twilight Tours: Garden Party.
-The nighttime tour will offer visitors flashlights, to highlight famous works, like Barry Flanagan’s Large Leaping Hare (1982) and Jaume Plensa’s Spiegel, in a new light.
-Before the tour begins, enjoy a drink
+The nighttime tour offers visitors flashlights, to highlight famous works—like Barry Flanagan’s Large Leaping Hare (1982) and Jaume Plensa’s Spiegel—in a new light.
+Before the tour begins, enjoy a drink in the café.

 See works from over 130 jury-selected artists during the 14th annual Levis Commons Fine Art Fair.
 Presented by The Guild of Artists & Artisans, this fair promises the same excellence and variety as the Guild’s other popular, open-air street fair, the Ann Arbor Summer Art Fair.
 10am-7pm | Saturday, August 18 11am-5pm | Sunday, August

 Who makes up your support network?
 Who are the people who have made you the person you are today?
 Life isn’t a solo venture, and the people we know and spend time with influence us the most.
 See how young artist Amada Gargarc (2017 Cardinal Stritch Catholic High School graduate) meditates on this theme in